claudioc/boxedo/README.md

 ### Prerequisites
 - nodejs 20+
-- docker (but only if you want to use the real Couchdb interface and not Pouchdb with a local db)
+- docker (optional - only if you want to use the real Couchdb interface and not Pouchdb with a local db)
-- macOS or linux (my personal deployment uses Ubuntu 24.04)
+- macOS or linux (my personal deployment uses Ubuntu 24.04).
+Windows is totally untested.

 ### Setup
 1. Clone the repository
 2. Copy environment config: `cp dot.env .env` and edit the values if you feel like
 3. Run `npm install`
-4. Optional: Start the database: `npm run db:start` (this is only needed if you use couchdb as the backend for Pouchdb)
+4. Optional: start the database with `npm run db:start` (this is only needed if you use couchdb as the backend for Pouchdb)
 5. Launch development server: `npm run dev`
 6. Access at http://localhost:3000